 For example, members of the task force assist in the release of children, provide reintegration services, and help vacate schools used militarily, often at a moment’s notice.

 UNICEF co-chairs the CTFMR in all countries on the agenda of the Office of the Special Representative.
-In countries with a peacekeeping or peacebuilding mission, the Special Representative of the Secretary-General and head of the DPKO or DPA mission, also co-chairs the CTFMR.
-In country-situations with no peacekeeping/peacebuilding mission, the UN Resident Coordinator co-chairs the Task Force.
+In countries with a peacekeeping or peacebuilding mission, the Special Representative of the Secretary-General and head of the Department of Peacekeeping Mission (DPKO) or the Department of Political Affairs (DPA) mission, also co-chairs the CTFMR.
+In country-situations with no peacekeeping mission, the UN Resident Coordinator co-chairs the Task Force.

 It is important to note that the Office of the Special Representative does not have a field presence but promotes and supports the work of operational partners.